Native monetization on social media

 Facebook$1 to $3Videos

-Have 60 000 minutes viewed across all videos in the last 60 days.
+Have generated 60,000 watched minutes across all videos in the last 60 days.

 Eligible country required.